Weft

 As a vampire, Pasht is automatically, completely and irrevocably disgusting in Weft's eyes.
 Weft sees her as an unthinking monster.

 Weft met Lance at one of the Cross'd Roads inns and got talking to him.
 Off in a side room unobserved, Lance became unconscious through a series of mishaps and Weft was wrongly accused by Jaina of attacking him.
-(Mutt won't link to the pages just now because Weft was badly written during his early appearances and didn't behave in accordance with his later personality or abilities.)
+(Herm won't link to the pages just now because early-Weft didn't behave in accordance with his later personality and abilities.)
 Since then, Weft has been accosted several times by the extremely friendly Lance, who bears no grudge.

 The fact that Lance is an angel is unsettling to Weft, who has specific beliefs about angels.
 The fact that Lance has made obviously sexual advances fills Weft with fear and loathing.
 This is invariably funny to onlookers, which has only tended to encourage Lance.